cashlau/Openwrt-Build/README.en.md

 ### Features

 - Automatically tracks the latest stable OpenWrt source and builds with GitHub Actions
+- Uses the **Argon LuCI theme** by default, providing a more modern web management interface
 - Supports English, Simplified Chinese, and Traditional Chinese
 - Uses **PPPoE** by default; LAN address: `192.168.50.1`
 - Includes support for **Intel X710 10GbE adapters**